 Crosstown Concourse will be an exemplary model of a large-scale, mixed-use redevelopment with leading sustainable thinking and design.
 Current planning includes taking advantage of the building structure to incorporate unique passive strategies including stack ventilation, pre-cooling, and radiant surface cooling and dehumidification.
 By maximizing conservation of water, energy, and materials, and minimizing waste, greenhouse gas emissions, and other pollutants, Crosstown Concourse will be celebrated as a showcase of sustainability.

-The founding tenants for the Crosstown Concourse project are Church Health center, Crosstown Arts, Gestalt Community Schools, Methodist LeBonheur, Memphis Teacher Residency, St. Jude Children’s Research Hospital, A Step Ahead Foundation, CBU, City Leadership, Crosstown Back Institute, The Excel Center, The Poplar Foundation, The Pyramid Peak Foundation, Southern College of Optometry, and Teacher Town USA.
-Want to be a tenant?
+The founding tenants for the Crosstown Concourse project are: Church Health center, Crosstown Arts, Gestalt Community Schools, Methodist LeBonheur, Memphis Teacher Residency, St. Jude Children’s Research Hospital, A Step Ahead Foundation, CBU, City Leadership, Crosstown Back Institute, The Excel Center, The Poplar Foundation, The Pyramid Peak Foundation, Southern College of Optometry, and Teacher Town USA.
 Go here for more info.

 - $200 million from 21 different sources, including philanthropic, private, and public funding has been secured to complete the project